ULIS organized the introduction of internship program in Okinawa, Japan

 On October 5th, 2016, University of Languages and International Studies – Vietnam National University, Hanoi (ULIS – VNU) coordinated with Intern Support Association in Okinawa, Japan to organize the introduction of internship program in Japan.

-The event was attended by ULIS’s Vice-President Ngo Minh Thuy, Head of Department of Political-Students Affairs Vu Van Hai, Vice-Dean of Faculty of Japanese Language and Culture (FJLC) Than Thi Kim Tuyen, representatives from Intern Support Association in Okinawa, Japan and students of FJLC.
+The event was attended by ULIS’s Vice-President Ngo Minh Thuy, Head of Department of Politics & Students Affairs Vu Van Hai, Vice-Dean of Faculty of Japanese Language and Culture (FJLC) Than Thi Kim Tuyen, representatives from Intern Support Association in Okinawa, Japan and students of FJLC.

 Taking part in this program, students will do some jobs related to hotel services in Okinawa, a famous island of tourism.
 In the internship time, students will be offered the same salary as Japanese staff and classes on communication culture, tourism and services of Japan as well as free visits to tourist attractions every month.